Unhealthy Dog Nails

 • File unhealthy dog nails smooth after clipping to prevent cracks and injury from sharp edges.
 Use an emery board or coarse nail file.

-• Address signs of unhealthy dog nail injury, infection or disease right away.
-Look for redness, swelling, foul odor, discharge or nail loss.
+• Address signs of unhealthy dog nail injury, infection, or disease right away.
+Look for redness, swelling, foul odour, discharge, or nail loss.

 • Promote healthy nail growth through a proper diet with amino acids and vitamins and regular activity on varied surfaces to avoid unhealthy dog nails.

-• Seek veterinary assistance for limping, excessive licking/chewing at unhealthy dog nails, abnormal nail color or discharge not resolving with home care.
+• Seek veterinary assistance for limping, excessive licking/chewing at unhealthy dog nails, abnormal nail colour, or discharge not resolving with home care.

 Healthy nail care is critical to maintaining your dog’s comfort and mobility.
 While grooming unhealthy dog nails at home, follow simple guidelines to avoid issues.
 Monitor your dog’s nails routinely and involve your veterinarian if harmful dog nail problems develop.